-I make paint from rocks and clays gathered near my home, constructing a painted sanctuary alive with the witness of the land.
+My work explores shelter, especially in the context of our relationship with the land and each other.
+The colors in my paintings are earthen pigments.
+I make paint from rocks and clays gathered near my home, constructing a painted sanctuary embedded with the quiet witness of the land.

-I grew up in Nashville, Tennessee, but have lived in Chattanooga since 2008, shortly after graduating from Freed-Hardeman University with a BA in Art and Spanish.
-In 2011, I started gathering and using earth pigments in my paintings in order to learn more about the history and material of paint, and to be more connected to the land.
-I am a facilitator for the public art organization Mark Making.
+I am a painter living in Chattanooga, Tennessee.
+I received my BA in Studio Art and Spanish from Freed-Hardeman University in 2007.
+For the last ten years I have been gathering and using local earth pigments in my paintings in order to connect more deeply with the history and material of painting and place.
+I am also a facilitator for the public art organization Mark Making.